fbarraga/Python/curs/INTRO/u5/README.md

 	Type "help", "copyright", "credits" or "license" for more information.
 	>>>

-En el modo interactivo, la última expresión impresa es asignada a la variable _.
+En el mode interactiu, la darrera expressió impressa est+a assignada a la variable _.

 	>>> 4 +3
 	7